Skip to main content

 WaFd Bank is Here to Help

-As a portfolio lender, the loans we make stay on our books.
-This means we're able to make our lending decisions based on common sense principles - not just guidelines from the Federal Housing Finance Agency.
+We are primarily a portfolio lender.
+Since we started serving communities in 1917 we prefer to keep loans on our books so we're always there to work with our clients, so you'll know where to go with questions or to get help.
+This means we're able to make our lending decisions based on common sense principles—not just guidelines from the Federal Housing Finance Agency.
 If you're looking for a home, we're here to help you find the best fit for yourself and your family.
 With more than 105 years of experience, we know what it takes to get the job done.
 Talk to your local neighborhood loan officer or give us a call at 800-324-9375 to find out more.
 All loans are subject to credit approval.